-In light of the lawsuit, business owners may be wondering about the legality of administering lie detector tests such as polygraphs at work.
+There are many stories of former employees suing their employers, claiming they were fired after failing a lie detector test at work.
+And employers are dragged into costly litigation due to these claims.
+In light of these lawsuits, business owners may be wondering about the legality of administering lie detector tests such as polygraphs at work.

 It turns out that under certain circumstances, employee polygraph tests can be legal, but there are limitations on how they can be used.